obsidiansystems/ledger-app-tezos/README.md

 protections are more appropriate for keys used for transaction than they are for keys used for baking.
 If you do use these features, we recommend your tez be stored in the passphrase-protected and deniable account, and that you delegate them to a baking account.
+This way, the baking account won't actually store the vast majority of the tez.

 ### Ledger firmware update